 1/4 large onion, chopped

-1 courgette/zucchini or fresh pepper, cut into 1/2 inch cubes
+1 courgette/zucchini or fresh pepper or 4 oz mushrooms, cut into 1/2 inch cubes

 4 cloves garlic, finely chopped